 Gina Mullins-Cohen joined NRPA in March 2013 and serves as vice president of marketing, communications and publications.
 Mullins-Cohen brings with her more than 17 years of communication and publication management experience.
 She has launched and managed numerous publications in several diverse industries, as well as owned and directed a media-communications firm.
 As founder of Eclipse Media Partners LLC, she was able to work with and report on the achievements within park systems in Southern California.
 Prior to Eclipse Media Partners, Mullins-Cohen held the post of executive vice president of Electronic Retailing Association (ERA), where she oversaw the communications, publishing and education divisions.
 Her consumer publication, Edible Orange County, was the recipient of the James Beard Foundation Award for Best Publication in 2011.
 Her work in B2B publishing and communications has been the recipient of four Maggie Awards from the Western Publishing Association.
 Mullins-Cohen lives in Lansdowne, Virginia.

-Sonia Myrick, managing editor, joined the magazine staff in June 2015 following an eight-year stint as the senior editor and writer for the National Association of Landscape Professionals.
+Sonia Myrick, executive editor, joined the magazine staff in June 2015 following an eight-year stint as the senior editor and writer for the National Association of Landscape Professionals.
 Myrick’s work on the magazine includes editing, writing and managing production.
 In addition to her work at Parks & Recreation magazine, Myrick is a freelance editor.
 She holds a B.A. in English from Dartmouth College and lives with her husband, son and daughter in Reston, Virginia.

 Cort Jones joined NRPA in April 2017 as the associate editor for Parks & Recreation magazine.
 Jones comes to us with several years of magazine, newspaper, broadcast media and technical writing experience.
 His work has been featured in Graffiti magazine, a statewide publication in West Virginia, as well as the Loudoun Independent in Ashburn, Virginia.
 Jones holds a B.S. in Journalism from West Virginia University and lives in Ashburn, Virginia.